aTreeFrog/crowd_source_project/README.md

 TESTING SANDBOX
 1. Need to make .env file work. in my-project folder, run: npm install dotenv --save

 2. need to make alchemy wrapper work (which is wrapper to web3 for connecting to smart contracts.
-Look at interact.js and this link for more info: https://docs.alchemy.com/docs/how-to-create-an-nft).  run: npm install @alch/alchemy-web3
+Look at interact.js and this link for more info: https://docs.alchemy.com/docs/how-to-create-an-nft).

+run: npm install @alch/alchemy-web3

+3. had to install assert. run: npm install assert

+4. ran this: npm install --save-dev react-app-rewired crypto-browserify stream-browserify assert stream-http https-browserify os-browserify url buffer process

+basically followed this webstite to fix webpack issue with alchemy. https://www.alchemy.com/blog/how-to-polyfill-node-core-modules-in-webpack-5

+5.ToDo: for the nft contracts. run this to get the nft contracts you can import: npm install @openzeppelin/contracts